lepture/python-livereload/README.rst

 It will set up a server at port 8000, take a look at http://127.0.0.1:8000.
 Oh, it can livereload!

+**IF YOU ARE NOT USING IT AS A HTTP SERVER, DO NOT ADD THE PORT OPTION**.

 Guardfile
 ----------